What are Money Follows the Person Programs?

 There could be a waitlist for participation in the Money Follows the Person program.
-Waitlists could have to do with lack of funding or lack of a home and community based services waiver slot.
-HCBS Medicaid waivers are not entitlement programs, which means there are a limited number of participation slots.
+This could be due to lack of funding or lack of a home and community based services waiver slot.
+HCBS Medicaid waivers are not entitlement programs, which means there are a limited number of participant slots.
 On the contrary, the regular state Medicaid plan is not an entitlement program and all persons who meet the eligibility requirements are able to receiver services.
 To inquire about a wait list in the state in which one resides, contact the MFP Program Director in that state.

 Program Benefits of Money Follows the Person Programs

-Available benefits via Money Follows the Person will not be identical in all states.
+Available benefits via Money Follows the Person are not identical in all states.
 However, transitioning from a Medicaid-funded institutional setting to community living and providing long-term care services and supports for successful transition is forefront of every MFP program.

-Examples of benefits that may be available, many of which are provided via a HCBS Medicaid waiver or a state’s regular Medicaid plan, include personal care assistance, companion care, homemaker services, home health aides, nursing services, adult day care / adult day health care, respite care, home modifications, and assistive technology.
+Examples of benefits that may be available, many of which are provided via a HCBS Medicaid waiver or a state’s regular Medicaid plan, include personal care assistance, companion care, homemaker services, home health aides, nursing services, adult day care / adult day health care, home delivered meals, respite care, home modifications, and assistive technology.
 Essentially, these are benefits that the Medicaid recipient could potentially receive via Medicaid even without participating in the Money Follows the Person program.
-Not all states offer the same home and community based services via a HCBS Medicaid waiver or their state program.
-This means the available benefits will vary based on the state in which one resides.
+Not all states offer the same home and community based services via their Medicaid programs.
+This is why available benefits vary based on the state in which one resides.

 As mentioned previously, depending on the Money Follows the Person Program in one’s state, some program benefits may be self-directed.
 This means certain relatives, such as an adult child, a grandchild, or a niece or nephew, might be able to be paid to provide care.